Sharp Brains: Brain Fitness and Cognitive Health News

 Several recent NYT articles focus on several fascinating frontiers of brain science.
 We know much more about brain and mind than only 20 years ago, yet exponentially less than 20 years from now.

-A few worthy explorations on mindfulness, perceptual capacities, and the power of placebo: Read the rest of this entry »
+A few worthy explorations on mindfulness, perceptual capacities, and the power of placebo: [Read more…] about Mysteries of Brain and Mind

 Mindfulness Meditation for Adults & Teens with ADHD